rougin/windstorm/README.md

 $query = new Query(new Builder($platform));
 ```

-List of supported platforms: https://www.doctrine-project.org/projects/doctrine-dbal/en/2.8/reference/platforms.html
+List of supported platforms for the Doctrine DBAL: https://www.doctrine-project.org/projects/doctrine-dbal/en/2.8/reference/platforms.html

 #### Using a `Connection` instance

-If the platform needs to came from a database connection, use `Connection::createQueryBuilder` instead:
+If the platform needs to came from a database connection, use the `Connection::createQueryBuilder` method instead:

 ``` php
 use Doctrine\DBAL\Connection;